DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/create/custom.md

 Date: 2024-01-09
 ---

-# Creating a Custom Pipeline
+# Create a Custom Pipeline

 The Workbench pipeline supports custom creation, allowing you to visually arrange the pipeline using the created pipeline.